narekvslife/bones-solver/README.md

 - Players
 - Combinations

-The goal is to maximize the score.
-Since the scores are RVs we can only maximize the expected score.

-In the beginning of each player's turn she *has to* roll all five of the dice, so we start our computations from there
+In the beginning of each player's turn she *has to* roll all five of the dice.
+This gives us a starting point.

-## Strategy
+## Q&A

-Does optimal strategy depend on the scores of other players?
+- Q: Does optimal strategy depend on the scores of other players?

-A
+  A: Looks like it should, becausethe goal is not to get the maximum value but rather to get more than everyone elsew.
+- Q: Does greedy work here?